xXTacticalWaffleXx/minfetch/README.md

 -o adds an OwO graphic where the distro ascii goes

--p sets the packages to the 32 bit signed integer limit
+-p sets the packages to the 32-bit signed integer limit

 -d is a debug flag that normally does nothing